robin-rpr/calos/doc/faq.rst

 But :code:`/bin/echo` *does* have execute permission::

   $ ls -lh /var/tmp/hello/bin/echo
-  -rwxr-xr-x 1 charlie charlie 51 Oct  8  2021 /var/tmp/hello/bin/echo
+  -rwxr-xr-x 1 clearly clearly 51 Oct  8  2021 /var/tmp/hello/bin/echo

 In this case, the error indicates the container image is on a filesystem mounted with :code:`noexec`.
 To verify this, you can use e.g.